Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

+Let's talk about what is going on here.

+In the first section, three arrays are created.
+One to hold all the x values **myXs**, another to hold all the y values **myYs** and a third to hold all the diameter values **myDiameters**.

-Now that's great, and it works.
-However, first, let's talk about what's going on.
-In the first line, I define three empty arrays **myXs, myYs, and myDiameters**.
-We know they are arrays because of the **[]** that is after the equals sign.
+Currently, they do not have any values in them, but they are identified as arrays because they have the **[]** after the equals sign.

-Then, I add the x,y, and diameter components to each array in the setup.
-Notice the first one is called **myXs[0], myYs[0], myDiameters[0]** and the second is the **myXs[1], myYs[1], myDiameters[1]**.
-When we create arrays and start adding items to them, the count always starts at zero.
+**Note** As we explore arrays further, we can condense this even more, but for now, this will work for our purposes.

+In the **setup** function, values are added to the arrays.

+When counting in arrays, the first slot always starts with the number 0.
+The last number in the array is always the size of the array minus 1.
 Each one of these is called the **index** of an array.

+So, in this instance, the first index is **myXs[0], myYs[0], myDiameters[0]**.
+This means the first set of values into slot 0.

+The second set of values are put into **myXs[1], myYs[1], myDiameters[1]**.

-Have you seen this before?
-You have!
-In for loops, we started with **var i = 0**.
+Where have started counting from zero before?
+Yes, you are correct! for loops.
+We started with **var i = 0**.
 That's because most languages start counting at zero instead of 1.

+In the last section the two circles are created individually using the array indices that correspond to the index.  **The first circle uses the zero index** and **The second circle uses the one index**.

 </div>
 </div>